Oz the Great and Powerful: Box office

 Oz the Great and Powerful earned $234.9 million in the United States and Canada, and $258.4 million in other countries for a worldwide total of $493.3 million.
 Worldwide, it was the thirteenth-highest-grossing film of 2013.
-Deadline Hollywood calculated the net profit of the film to be $36 million, when factoring together all expenses and revenues, making it the 13th most profitable release of 2013.
+Deadline Hollywood calculated the net profit of the film to be $36.4 million, when factoring together all expenses and revenues, making it the 13th most profitable release of 2013.
 It topped the box office on its worldwide opening weekend with $149 million.
 Before its theatrical release, several media outlets reported that Oz the Great and Powerful was expected to duplicate the box office performance of 2010's Alice in Wonderland.
-However, Oz accumulated less than half of Alices worldwide gross.
+However, Oz accumulated less than half of Alice's worldwide gross.
+It remained the highest-grossing Oz-related film until December 2024 when it was out-grossed by Universal's Wicked, the first installment of that musical's two-part film adaptation.